cimug-org/Avro4CIM/case-study/case_study_readme.md

 **Decision: Single Schema File Approach**

 For this case study, all Avro type definitions are contained in a single `.avsc` file as a JSON array.
-This design choice was made to best meet the needs of IEC-style CIM profiles.

 **Key Advantages:**
 - **Single source of truth** - All types defined together in one location